paccao/discgolf-stats/README.md

-pnpm prisma migrate dev --name <e.g. semver>    # Create a db migration pnpm prisma db seed                             # Seed the database with data from prisma/seed.ts pnpm prisma studio                              # Browse your local prisma database
+pnpm prisma migrate dev --name <e.g. semver>    # Create a db migration pnpm prisma db seed                             # Seed the database with data from prisma/seed.ts pnpm prisma studio                              # Browse your local prisma database pnpm prisma db push                             # Push writes to your database (changes the structure) but not to the migration
 ```

 ## Data model